eric-wang135/TrustEMG/doc/Settings of NN models in the ablation study.md

 # Settings of NN models in the ablation study

+The following NN models are used for the ablation study of TrustEMG-Net, including CNN, FCN, U-Net, and U-Net+Trans.
+The kernels of the convolutional layers of these models are all 1-dimensional.

 ## CNN

-The input signal is segmented into 200 points per segment, as we discover that smaller segments can yield better results in CNN.
+The input signal is segmented into 200 points per segment, as we discover that smaller segments can yield better results on CNN.
 After passing through the CNN, all the outputs are concatenated to form the denoised signal.

-The convolutional neural network consists of 4 convolutional layers and 2 fully connected layers.
+The CNN consists of 4 convolutional layers and 2 fully connected layers.
 Except for the last fully connected layer, which is a linear layer, all other layers use the ReLU activation function and batch normalization.
 The parameters for the convolutional layers are shown below.

 | Layer type and number   | Input channel | Filter number | Filter size | Stride |
 |-------------------------|---------------|---------------|-------------|--------|